Kykkos Monastery: History

-The icon was kept in the imperial palace at Constantinople.
-When Boutoumites heard the hermit's wish he was taken aback because he considered such a thing impossible.
-Then Esaias explained to him that it was a matter of divine wish and they agreed to travel together to Constantinople for the realization of their aim.
+The icon was kept in the imperial palace in Constantinople.
+When Boutoumites heard the hermit's wish, he was taken aback because he considered such a thing impossible.
+Then Esaias explained to him that it was a matter of divine wish, and they agreed to travel to Constantinople together.

-Time was passing and Boutoumites could not find the right opportunity to present himself in front of the emperor and ask for the icon.
-For this reason he provided Esaias with other icons and other necessary things and sent him back to Cyprus, at the same time placating him that he would soon see the emperor.
-By divine dispensation the daughter of the emperor had fallen ill with the same illness that had struck Boutoumites.
+Boutoumites could not find the right opportunity to present himself in front of the Emperor to ask for the icon.
+For this reason, he provided Esaias with other icons and other necessary things and sent him back to Cyprus, at the same time placating him that he would soon see the Emperor.
+By divine dispensation, the daughter of the emperor had fallen ill with the same illness that had struck Boutoumites.
 The latter grasped the opportunity and went to see the Emperor Alexios III Angelos.
-He recounted to him his personal experience with the monk Esaias and assured him that his daughter would be cured if he sent to Cyprus the holy icon of the Virgin.
-In his desperation, the emperor, seeing that he had no other option, agreed.
+He recounted to him his personal experience with the Esaias and assured him that his daughter would be cured if he sent the holy icon of the Virgin to Cyprus.
+In his desperation, the Emperor, seeing no other option, agreed.
 His daughter became well instantly.
-The emperor, however, not wanting to be parted from the icon of the Virgin, called a first-class painter and ordered him to paint an exact copy of the icon with the aim of sending this one to Cyprus.
+The Emperor, however, not wanting to be parted from the icon of the Virgin, called a first-class painter and ordered him to paint an exact copy of the icon with the aim of sending this one to Cyprus.